 Here are a few low-pressure ways to feel more connected:

-Try not tomultitask every chat or call.
-When you talk to someone, give them a real momentof your time—even if it’s just two minutes.
+Try not to multitask every chat or call.
+When you talk to someone, give them a real moment of your time - your undivided attention.
+Even if it’s just for two minutes.

-If talkingto people feels too much right now, Nestwarm is here.
-No pressure.
-No smalltalk.
+If talking to people feels too much right now, Nestwarm is here.
+No pressure or smalltalk.
 Just someone to message when you need a space.

-In a world that’s always buzzing, choosing softness—choosinghonesty—can feel like a small act of rebellion.
+In a world that’s always buzzing, choosing softness and honesty can feel like a small act of rebellion.

 Being online doesn’t guarantee closeness.
-But how we showup—digitally or not—makes all the difference.
+But how we showup - online or offline - makes all the difference.

 No pressure.
 Just presence.
 We’re here when you want to write.